itsandrewxd/Bicycle-Data-Analysis/README.md

-##Process:
+## Process:
   Then, process your data for analysis using the following Case Study Roadmap as a guide:
 Case Study Roadmap - Process
 Guiding questions
-● What tools are you choosing and why?
+* What tools are you choosing and why?
-● Have you ensured your data’s integrity?
+* Have you ensured your data’s integrity?
-● What steps have you taken to ensure that your data is clean?
+* What steps have you taken to ensure that your data is clean?
-● How can you verify that your data is clean and ready to analyze?
+* How can you verify that your data is clean and ready to analyze?
-● Have you documented your cleaning process so you can review and share those results?
+* Have you documented your cleaning process so you can review and share those results?

-##Analyze:
+## Analyze:
   Now that your data is stored appropriately and has been prepared for analysis, start putting it to work.
 Use the following Case
 Study Roadmap as a guide:
 Case Study Roadmap - Analyze
 Guiding questions
-● How should you organize your data to perform analysis on it?
+* How should you organize your data to perform analysis on it?
-● Has your data been properly formatted?
+* Has your data been properly formatted?
-● What surprises did you discover in the data?
+* What surprises did you discover in the data?
-● What trends or relationships did you find in the data?
+* What trends or relationships did you find in the data?
-● How will these insights help answer your business questions?
+* How will these insights help answer your business questions?

-##Share:
+## Share:
 Now that you have performed your analysis and gained some insights into your data, create visualizations to share your findings.
 Moreno has reminded you that they should be sophisticated and polished in order to effectively communicate to the executive team.
 Use the following Case Study Roadmap as a guide:
 Case Study Roadmap - Share
 Guiding questions
-● Were you able to answer the question of how annual members and casual riders use Cyclistic bikes differently?
+* Were you able to answer the question of how annual members and casual riders use Cyclistic bikes differently?
-● What story does your data tell?
+* What story does your data tell?
-● How do your findings relate to your original question?
+* How do your findings relate to your original question?
-● Who is your audience?
+* Who is your audience?
 What is the best way to communicate with them?
-● Can data visualization help you share your findings?
+* Can data visualization help you share your findings?
-● Is your presentation accessible to your audience?
+* Is your presentation accessible to your audience?

-##Act:
+## Act:
 Now that you have finished creating your visualizations, act on your findings.
 Prepare the deliverables Morena asked you to create, including the three top recommendations based on your analysis.
 Use the following Case Study Roadmap as a guide:
 Case Study Roadmap - Act
 Guiding questions
-● What is your final conclusion based on your analysis?
+* What is your final conclusion based on your analysis?
-● How could your team and business apply your insights?
+* How could your team and business apply your insights?
-● What next steps would you or your stakeholders take based on your findings?
+* What next steps would you or your stakeholders take based on your findings?
-● Is there additional data you could use to expand on your findings?
+* Is there additional data you could use to expand on your findings?